piyushchandra357/piyushchandra357.github.io/README.md

    ```sh
    npm run serve
    ```

 3. Build & Deployment to GitHub.
 Automatically creates a master branch for deployment.

    ```sh
    gatsby build && gh-pages -d public -b master
    ```

-### Note: You need to have Git installed on your machine and also need to authorize it after running this command for deployment.
+### Note: You need to have Git installed on your machine and also need to authorize it after running this command for deployment

 <br>

 ## 🎨 Color Reference